How Colours and Surfaces Shape Acoustic Design in Modern Interiors

 - Enhance the perceived quality of a space

-Painted Surfaces: Consistent Colour and Clean Expression
+Painted Surfaces: Clean Expression with Consistent Colour

 Painted surfaces allow designers to:

-- Create subtle contrasts or monochromatic schemes
+- Create subtle contrasts or monochrome schemes

 Acoustic Plaster: Seamless Sound Control